 Alcohol and Gaming Commission of Ontario

-Alcohol and Gaming Commission – Rules of Thoroughbred Racing 2016
+Alcohol and Gaming Commission – Rules of Thoroughbred Racing 2018

-The Rules of Racing are printed on an annual or bi-annual basis.
-The most current edition was produced effective April 1, 2016.
-Changes to the rules are enacted through a Directive issued by the Board of the Alcohol and Gaming Commission (AGCO).
+The Rules of Racing are only available on the AGCO’s website.
+The most current edition was produced effective November 30, 2018.
+Changes to the rules are enacted through a Directive issued by the Board of the AGCO.
 Licensees are reminded to check the AGCO website or AGCO Head office periodically for any new Directives.
-To access a pdf copy of the Rules of Thoroughbred Racing click here.
+To access the current Rules of Thoroughbred Racing click here.

 Licensing with the Alcohol and Gaming Commission

 Any individual or business actively involved in horse racing must be licensed by the AGCO.
 This includes owners of race horses, trainers, drivers and jockeys, grooms, anyone requiring access to the backstretch or paddock of the racetrack, pari-mutuel clerks and management staff of the racetrack.
 The business that operates the racetrack must also be licensed and must apply to license any off-track sites, otherwise known as teletheatres.

 The AGCO has adjusted the expiry date for all individual Thoroughbred licenses to fall on the licensee’s or applicant’s birthdate.

 Effective March 2, 2020 all transactions with the AGCO must be completed online through iAGCO.
 Paper applications are no longer accepted for horse racing-related licenses and registrations.
 For more information, visit the iAGCO Guide for Horse Racing.
 Please make sure the AGCO always has your current mailing address.